JimJimBinks/Behavior-Toolkit-Site/README.md

-# Behavior-Toolkit-Site
+# Behavior Toolkit Site
-Static website for Behavior Toolkit, an iOS caregiver app for tracking behavior sessions, medication changes, sleep, notes, and care patterns.
+This repository contains the public website for Behavior Toolkit, an iOS caregiver utility app for tracking behavior sessions, medication changes, sleep, notes, and patterns over time.